3 Listening to Musicians: Musical Roles, Contexts, and Categories

 Obviously, we couldn’t hear any of this music without the contributions of talented and generous musicians who have worked hard.
 But each of these situations involves different musicians in a variety of roles.
 Two critical roles musicians play include performer and composer.
 A composer is the musician who writes the music, often literally writing notes on music paper.
 This is the person who receives inspiration, perhaps hears the sounds in their head, or sits down at the piano and improvises and creates the musical idea.
 By contrast, the performer is the musician who takes the musical ideas of the composer and brings them to life in sound.
 Of course, performers can inject their own imagination and creativity into the music when they play it.

 Let’s consider these roles in each of the above situations.
 In video 3.1, we hear Stevie Wonder as the performer, but he also wrote the music for this song, so in this situation the composer and the performer are the same person.
 In video 3.2, even though the musicians are not sitting there in the car with us, at one point, someone wrote the music down (the composer) and some musicians played this music (performers) into microphones so the music could be recorded.
 But in this case, the composer and performers are different people.
-Rihanna is the featured singer (the performer), but she did not compose this song.
-Instead, this song was composed by a team of songwriters: Fred Ball, Joseph Angel, and Robyn Fenty.
+Rihanna is the featured singer (the performer) and also the songwriter, having composed the song with a team of songwriters: Fred Ball and Joseph Angel, and citing herself as Robyn Fenty.

 This separation of the roles of performer and composer continues in video 3.3: Lang Lang is the performer playing the notes on the piano, but he did not compose the music.
 In this case, Lang Lang is playing a piece of music written down by the composer Ludwig van Beethoven (1770-1827).
 As you can see by the dates to the right of Beethoven’s name, the composer is no longer alive, and he lived well before the invention of audio recording.
 Beethoven wrote his music down on music paper, but there’s no way for us to really know what it might have sounded like if Beethoven performed it.